 - Free guided meditations from Headspace

 - 6-minute guided meditation using the STOP method

 Videos from Yale Center for Emotional Intelligence

-Switching to remote and hybrid learning can be a big learning curve.
-You may also find your motivation and concentration affected due to higher levels of stress related to the COVID-19 crisis.
+Switching to hybrid learning can be a big learning curve.
+You may also find your motivation and concentration affected due to higher levels of stress related to COVID-19.

-To help you stay productive during a time of challenge, check out these tips:
+To help you stay productive, check out these tips: